asyncgui/asyncgui/sphinx/intro.rst

 .. note::

     "another main loop" can be other async library's.
-    Yes, you can even run ``asyncgui`` and other async library in the same thread (though there are some limitations).
+    Yes, you can even run ``asyncgui`` and other async library in the same thread.
+    However, there is a major caveat: :ref:`coexistence-with-other-async-libraries`.

 No global state
 ---------------